duyddwcs/crnn-pytorch/README.md

 The memory cell state, the horizontal line running through the top of the diagram is the core idea behind `LSTM`.
 The cell state act as a transport highway that transfers relative information all the way down the sequence chain, reducing the effects of short-term memory.
 As the cell state goes on, information gets added or removed to the cell state via gates.
 The gates can learn which information is relevant to keep or forget during training.

 #### Forget gate
 The forget gate decides what information will be thrown away or kept.
 Information from the previous hidden state and information from the current input is passed through the sigmoid function.
-Values come out between `0` and `1`. `1` represents completely keep the previous information and `0` represents completely get rid of  it.
+Values come out between `0` and `1`. `1` represents completely keep the information and `0` represents completely get rid of  it.

 <img src="./images/forget_gate.png">